MyParcelCOM/docs/content/api/retrieve-carrier-locations.md

 ## Pick-up locations

-Some carriers offer the option to have parcels delivered at one of their locations.
+Some carriers offer the option to have parcels delivered at one of their locations, so the recipient can collect the parcel there.
 This is indicated by the `delivery_method` of the chosen service, which in that case contains the value `pick-up`.
 Parcels can only be delivered to locations that belong to the `pick-up` category.
 The `code` and `address` of the chosen pick-up location must be specified in the `pickup_location` property of a shipment, when creating a new shipment.

 To only retrieve `pick-up` locations, use the `filter[categories]` query parameter with value `pick-up`: